 And that’s where the world of investment banking sits today (EEOC, 2015), on top of stark imbalances that many banks are ready and eager to address.

 For many businesses, the bias that causes and perpetuates this type of disproportionate landscape begins during the hiring process.
 Studies have shown that humans have a tendency to prefer people who are similar to us, known as the “like-me” bias.
 “Like-me” criteria can stretch from education and perceived social standing, all the way to race and gender.
 Paradoxically, it has been shown that the desire to hire those who mirror ourselves and our life experiences causes firms to sacrifice the creativity, inclusivity, and increased revenue that real diversity and representation brings.
 Firms that invest in increasing their racial, ethnic, and gender diversity are 15-35% more likely to have financial returns above their national industry medians.

-If a firm only considers finance majors with 3.5+ GPA from the top 10 universities, they are likely only considering a relatively homogeneous population with very little dimensionality, leading to tons of selection bias.
+If a firm only considers finance majors with 3.5+ GPA from the top 10 universities, they are likely only considering a relatively homogeneous population with very little dimensionality, leading to selection bias.
 Instead, Suited allows firms to assess hundreds of characteristics that are distributed equally across racial, gender, ethnic, and socioeconomic groups.
 Using A.I., we are able to identify high-potential candidates with diverse backgrounds who have the raw characteristics required to be successful at each individual firm.

 But, how can we ensure the machine learning models we create don’t themselves contain bias?
 In the world of A.I., it would not be absurd to assume that algorithms built in a vacuum of homogeny produce biased predictions.
 There are, however, scientific ways to mitigate bias and negate its adverse impact.
 Here’s how we do it: